Chicken feet: Philippines

-In the Philippines, chicken feet are marinated in a mixture of calamansi, spices, and brown sugar before being grilled.
-A popular staple in Philippine street food, chicken feet are commonly known as "adidas" (named after the athletic shoe brand Adidas).
-Chicken feet is also an ingredient in Philippine adobo.
+In the Philippines, chicken feet is known as a staple in street food; and are usually marinated in a mixture of calamansi, spices, and brown sugar before being grilled.
+Chicken feet are also an ingredient in Philippine adobo.

 Portugal

-In Portugal, chicken feet are popular in the Azores.
-Normally cooked into a fried rice with spices and olive oil or accompanied with a side of rice.
-It can be stewed with beans or made as a one pot dish.
-Cilantro is added in mainland Portugal for additional taste.
+In Portugal, chicken feet are frequently served in the Azores, where they are normally cooked into fried rice with spices and olive oil or accompanied with a side dish of rice.
+They can be stewed with beans or made as a one-pot dish.
+Coriander is added in mainland Portugal for additional flavor.

 South Africa

 In South Africa, chicken feet are mainly eaten in townships in all nine provinces, where they are known as "maotwana Sesotho or amanqina" (together with the head, intestine, hearts and giblets), "runaways"," and "Amanqina" (in isiXhosa) The feet are submerged in hot water, so the outer layer of the skin can be removed by peeling it off, and then covered in seasonings and grilled.
 The name "chicken dust" derives from the dust chickens create when scratching the ground with their feet.
 They are often eaten as a snack.